ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
 Here are super hacks that will make you a…</blockquote>

 <h3>4.
-Chapter 21:Mastering the Do While Loop and Nested Do While Loop in JavaScript: A Complete Guide - <a href="https://medium.com/javascript-in-plain-english/chapter-21-mastering-the-do-while-loop-and-nested-do-while-loop-in-javascript-a-complete-guide-4dbb1337f0ee" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Complete Guide to JavaScript SEO - <a href="https://medium.com/@k.hordiienko/a-complete-guide-to-javascript-seo-optimization-30e19a0ab1cf" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aryan kumar`**
+✍️ **posted by `Kateryna Hordiienko`**

-<blockquote>Loops are fundamental building blocks in programming, and JavaScript offers several types of loops to manage repeated actions efficiently…</blockquote>
+<blockquote>JavaScript powers dynamic and interactive websites, but optimizing these websites for search engines can be a challenge.
+In this guide…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>